 💭 What is this story about?

-Captain Leeward is a young boy who loves the sea and studies marine creatures.
-When an important maritime route is blocked by a kraken, the governor offers a reward to whoever can reopen it.
-While all the other captains try to defeat the kraken with force, Leeward chooses to observe and listen.
-He discovers that the creature suffers from the constant noise of the ships, and builds a friendship based on respect and shared silence.
+Captain Sotavento is a ten-year-old boy who loves the sea and studies marine creatures.
+When an important maritime route is blocked by a kraken, the governor of Coral Island offers a reward to whoever can reopen it.
+All the captains try to defeat the kraken with force, but Sotavento chooses to observe, listen, and understand.
+He discovers that the kraken isn't a monster, but a being who suffers from the constant noise of ships.
+While others fail with violence, Sotavento builds a friendship based on respect and shared silence.

-• Peaceful resolution teaches us that gentleness and patience can solve conflicts that force never will.
+• Gentleness and patience can resolve conflicts that violence never will

-• Sensory sensitivity helps us understand that noise can cause real discomfort to sensitive people and animals.
+• Noise can cause real pain to sensitive people and animals

-• Active observation demonstrates that listening and looking before acting helps us uncover the true problem.
+• Listening and observing before acting helps us understand the true problem

-• Finding agreements teaches us that the best solutions come from compromise, not from victories where someone loses.
+• The best solutions come from agreements, not victories where one loses

 🤝 How to continue this conversation?